Skip to content

 • Orientation: Adjust the console's rotation angle to 0°/90°/180°/270°.

-The default configuration is suitable for most scenarios and usually does not need to be modified.
+• EDID: Extended Display Identification Data (EDID) automatically matches the optimal display parameters.
+The default EDID is suitable for most scenarios and generally does not need to be modified.
 Click here for details.
+If the EDID has been changed but the screen does not update, try restarting the controlled device.

 Remote Device Settings